jtescher/jtescher.github.io/_drafts/2014-04-7-creating-a-metrics-dashboard-with-ember-and-rails-part-one.md

 categories: rails ember.js metrics
 ---

-_This is part one of a series on building a metrics dashboard with ember bootstrap and rails.
+_This is part one of a series on building a metrics dashboard with ember bootstrap and Rails.
 Over the next few weeks I will be building out more functionality._

 There are some services that will provide dashboards and visualizations for you like [Geckoboard](http://www.geckoboard.com/), but once you need to provide custom analytics and graphs to clients or co-workers you will need something a little more flexible.

-Today we're going to assemble the first pieces of this app by creating a rails server, an Ember.js App and some basic Bootstrap style.
+Today we're going to assemble the first pieces of this app by creating a Rails server, an Ember.js App and some basic Bootstrap style.

 You can find all of the code for this post at